akrzemi1/__sandbox__/string_view_ctor.md

 To summarize.
 The goal is to detect bugs (early, statically).
 The notion of "invalid input" is only a tool that helps detect bugs (or, "assert program correctness").
 The goal is not to detect invalid inputs: it is only a means to the real goal.
 By widening contracts you render the notion of invalid input unhelpful (or less helpful) in achieving the goal of detecting bugs.

-### 2.5.
-Interchangeability of `std::string` and `std::string_view`

-Unlike P0903R0 (the initial version), P0903R1 proposes to widen the contract only for `std::string_view` but leave the contract  for `std::string` narrow as it is.
-This would cause another issue.
-According to the theory of *design by contract*, in a correct (i.e., bug-free) program, a function with a narrower precondition `f1()` can be replaced by a function with a wider precondition `f2()` and it does not affect program correctness (even if it impedes the tools for asserting program correctness).
-But you cannot change `f2()` back to `f1()` because then the contract gets narrower.
-The only case when you can change from `f1()` to `f2()` and back is when both functions have identical contract.

-This happens in preactice when dealing with functions with `std::string` as parameters.
-There are situations where you need to change the signature from `void f(std::string)` to `void f(const std::string&)` for performance reasosns; and sometimes you have to change the signature from `void f(const std::string&)` to `void f(std::string)`: also for performance reasons, depending on the situation (in case you need to make a copy of the argument inside the function).
-Contract-wise both these changes are correct.

-Similarly, now that we have `std::string_view`, one may need to change the signature from `void f(const std::string&)` to `void f(std::string_view)`, and sometimes from `void f(std::string_view)` to `void f(std::string)`.
-Now, if both `std::string` and `std::string_view` have the same narrow contract in constructors (null pointer disallowed), the change in either direction is correct contract-wise.
-(Technically, `std::string` and `std::string_view` have different set of member functions, so mechanically replacing one type with the other may result in a program that does not compile.
-But in most of the cases we are only interested in the sequence as a whole and the only members that are used are `.begin()` and `.end()`.)
-But if `std::string_view` had a wider contract in constructor (null pointer is a valid input), migrating from `void f(std::string_view)` to `void f(std::string)` might introduce bugs if someone has started passing null pointers to function `f()`.

-Widening the contract for `std::string_view`'s constructor breaks the interchangability of `std::string` and `std::string_view` in function arguments.

 ## 3. Recomendations for migrating from `char*` to `string_view`